alenq1/XERN-Dockerized/README.md

   ## Docker way

-  The docker compose file has a base template image for backend services, and proxy for serve static files, redis for channels and celery tasks, and optional postgres database to save the data if it needed
+  The docker compose file has a base template image for backend services, and proxy for serve static files, redis for socket.io and bull queue for tasks.

   You need to have installed docker and docker-compose to run this project

   if you have docker and docker-compose installed you need to build images in docker-compose and custom Dockerfiles in the backend and frontend folders

     docker-compose build

   After download and build the images just run the app with the command.

     docker-compose up -d